hadmacker/asd_notes/README.md

 * [Uniquelyhuman.com](https://uniquelyhuman.com/2021/04/02/disclosure-self-advocacy-dr-stephen-shore/)
 * [Autism & Disclosure: Tips For Sharing Your Diagnosis, with Dr. Stephen Shore | EDB 219](https://differentbrains.org/autism-disclosure-tips-for-sharing-your-diagnosis-with-dr-stephen-shore-edb-219/)

+### Frozen

+Consider Elsa and her powers, and how she had to suppress them to be "normal".

 ### Harry Potter

 Using Harry Potter as an example and role model to disclose autism to your child age 9 explain how Harry Potter is special and awesome but is still different from his peers and doesn't often relate to them.

+### Spiderman

+Hides his powers, dislikes them even at first.

-### Frozen
+### X-Men

-Consider Elsa and her powers, and how she had to suppress them to be "normal".
+Fundamentally about individuals with different abilities and are outwardly viewed as "mutants".
+Some of these abilities may not be seen as positive traits.

 ## Myths and Misconceptions